 “A main reason for applying palatants is to improve the taste of extruded kibble to ensure the animal can and will eat the material, assuring an adequate supply of nutrients, vitamins and minerals,” says Gordon Stirling, senior director, global process engineering, AFB International, St. Charles, Missouri.
 Also referred to as “digests,” palatants are designed to enhance palatability and perform best when maintained at 70 F to 110 F, according to Stirling.
 For optimal kibble performance with a liquid palatant, Stirling recommends keeping air out of the palatant application process, avoiding over-application, preventing overspray and overlapping the palatant and fat spray nozzles.
 For dry palatants, he recommends evenly coating the kibble and avoiding impeded flow and buildup on the coating system.

-“Given the amount of effort put into optimized coating formulation for nutritional adequacy, palatability and product performance as well as the cost of these ingredients, accuracy of the application is very important,” Brian Streit, director of pet food and aquatic technology at Wenger.
+“Given the amount of effort put into optimized coating formulation for nutritional adequacy, palatability and product performance as well as the cost of these ingredients, accuracy of the application is very important,” says Brian Streit, director of pet food and aquatic technology at Wenger.

 “Treats with coatings are less common because pet owners handle the treats and many don’t want the resulting oily feeling or texture on their hands after handling,” says Brian Streit, director of pet food and aquatic technology, Wenger Manufacturing Inc., Sabetha, Kansas.
 “One exception to this is basted-type products that improve aromatics and flavor of the treats.
 Typically, these are very-low inclusion addition levels.”